 Who Should You Call First After a Car Accident in TX?

-- Your insurance company.
 You’ll need to report the crash to your insurer.
 The insurance agent will probably pressure you to give a recorded official statement, to which you do not have to consent at this time.
 You should also avoid accepting any immediate settlement offers, which are typically insufficient to cover the losses and expenses associated with the injury.
 Remember, the severity of the injury may not even be apparent at this very early stage.
+Speak to your doctor and lawyer about the extent of your injuries and the value of your damages before accepting anything from an insurance company.

-- An experienced Arlington car accident lawyer.
-In addition to handling all of the legal work, so that you can focus on resting and being with your loved ones, your attorney will also represent you during settlement negotiations, and protect you from the “bad faith” insurance tactics some unethical insurers use to limit or deny coverage.
+Once you have received emergency medical attention and spoken to the authorities, call an experienced Arlington car accident lawyer.
+In addition to handling all of the legal work so that you can focus on resting and being with your loved ones, your attorney will also represent you during settlement negotiations, and protect you from the “bad faith” insurance tactics some unethical insurers use to limit or deny coverage.

 Throughout the process, it is crucial that you keep detailed, organized records of all documents and correspondence.
 It’s a good idea to make scans of physical items, like receipts and prescription slips.
 Save and copy emails, bank statements, and other virtual records.
 Record the time and date every time you speak to the insurance company.
 Get a name from every person you speak to, and jot down the topics of conversation on that occasion.